alephjs/alephjs.org/pages/docs/basic-features/hmr-with-fast-refresh.md

 Aleph.js supports full HMR out-of-the-box for the following served files:

 - **JSX**/**TSX** in `pages` and `components` directory
-- Files loaded by loader plugin with `acceptHMR` enable
+- Files loaded by loader plugin with `acceptHMR` enabled

 ## What Is Fast Refresh